ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

-On a conceptual (and admittedly, handwavy) level, we can think of these codewords as the discrete symbols that we used in our earlier examples: `lady`, `feathered hat`, `night`, `moon`, `city`, or `rain`.
+On a conceptual (and admittedly, handwavy) level, we can think of these codewords as the discrete symbols that we used in our earlier examples: `lady`, `hat`, `night`, `moon`, `city`, or `rain`.
 By training them with a transformer, we start to uncover their relationships: "there's moon at night," "lady wears a hat on her head," or "it's cloudy when it rains."[^5]

-To recap, we are now familiar with the two-stage approach, and the codebook that acts as a bridge between them.
-In the next section, we'll put all of them together and make a *few adjustments* to accurately describe the system architecture of VQGAN.
+Now that we are familiar with the two-stage approach and the codebook, it's time to put them all together and make a *few adjustments* to describe the system architecture of VQGAN.

 ## <a id="together"></a> Putting it all together

-At this point, we now have all the ingredients needed to discuss how VQGAN is
+At this point, we now have all the ingredients needed to discuss VQGAN's
-trained:
+architecture:

 *  A **convolutional neural network that takes a set of images to learn their visual parts.** By taking advantage of a pixel's local interactions, we can